-ENVS 285 Community Dynamics
+ENVS 285 Dynamics of Intentional Community

 There is no additional cost for students who are on both room and board.
 For other students, a program fee is calibrated to cover room and board expenses for the term.
 Financial aid eligibility and arrangements are the same as for on-campus study.